-- Ensuring all staff members read and implement this policy. - Ensuring that all staff are up to date with current statutory and Ofsted expectations, including the early years team and the SLT.
+- Ensuring all staff members read and implement this policy. - Ensuring that all staff are up to date with current statutory and Ofsted expectations, including the early years team and the SLT. - Supporting the policies, ethos and vision of the school and actively promoting high levels of achievement in the early years stage.

-- Supporting the policies, ethos and vision of the school and actively promoting high levels of achievement in the early years stage. - Leading the early years team in the planning and delivery of a creative and stimulating curriculum based on the educational programmes of the 'Statutory framework for the early years foundation stage'. - Ensuring the educational provision and practice is based on the EYFS characteristics of effective teaching and learning, supports a range of learning needs and develops children's independence. - Taking responsibility for high-quality teaching provision throughout the early years stage. - Ensuring the requirements for the EYFS, including the arrangement of assessment, are met in line with the relevant statutory requirements. - Monitoring the progress of children and reporting evaluated data to the headteacher. - Developing and maintaining effective relationships with parents, colleagues, the governing board and the local community. - Ensuring parents are informed about their child's progress, development and targets, and are aware of relevant early years policies, practices and procedures. - Supporting staff development by identifying and/or providing regular training and CPD opportunities. - Providing regular 1:1 meetings with staff to support professional development.
+- Leading the early years team in the planning and delivery of a creative and stimulating curriculum based on the educational programmes of the 'Early years foundation stage (EYFS) statutory framework'. - Ensuring the educational provision and practice is based on the EYFS characteristics of effective teaching and learning, supports a range of learning needs and develops children's independence. - Taking responsibility for high-quality teaching provision throughout the early years stage. - Ensuring the requirements for the EYFS, including the arrangement of assessment, are met in line with the relevant statutory requirements. - Monitoring the progress of children and reporting evaluated data to the headteacher. - Developing and maintaining effective relationships with parents, colleagues, the governing board and the local community. - Ensuring parents are informed about their child's progress, development and targets, and are aware of relevant early years policies, practices and procedures. - Supporting staff development by identifying and/or providing regular training and CPD opportunities. - Providing regular 1:1 meetings with staff to support professional development.

-The class teacher will be responsible for:
+Class Teachers in EYFS will be responsible for:

-- Ensuring that the children they support receive learning tailored to their needs. - Engaging with parents to support them in guiding their child's development at home. - Helping families with more specialist support, where required. - Helping children become familiar with the school and acting as a point of contact for children and their parents.
+- Ensuring that the children they support receive learning tailored to their individual needs. - Helping children become familiar with the setting. - Building a relationship with parents. - Helping families with more specialist support, where required. - Helping children become familiar with the school and acting as a point of contact for children and their parents.